jonathanKingston/britto/README.md

 Add packages Britto needs:

     //You need to add in Stellar which isn't an official package yet
-    //My meteor package dir was here: /usr/lib/meteor/packages/ You should just be able to run the following command there.
+    //My meteor package dir was here: /usr/lib/meteor/packages/  or  /usr/local/meteor/packages.
+You should just be able to run the following command there.
     //If however this offends you, you should be able to copy stellas contents into the lib/ folder and it work fine :) git clone git://github.com/jonathanKingston/stellar.git